tondi/hajto.github.io/_posts/2017-02-11-elixir-for-everyone-pattern-matching.md

 ---
 layout: post
 title: "Elixir is for everyone!
-The Basics.a"
+The Basics."
 status: draft
 type: post
 published: released